 Gake no Ue no Ponyo (崖の上のポニョ) (lit.
 “Ponyo on the Cliff”)

-Miyazaki was challenged by someone to make another movie with the true poignancy and magic that was captured in Totoro.
-By most accounts he has done just that.
+Hayao Miyazaki was challenged to make another movie with the poignancy and magic that was captured in My Neighbour Totoro, and by most accounts with Ponyo he did just that.
 While not my absolute favourite Ghibli movie, this is certainly one of the better ones.
-The story tends to be a bit slower even than most other Ghibli movies, but as a whole it certainly doesn’t plod or drag its proverbial heels, it just pleasantly takes its time.
-It follows a little goldfish-like girl thing called Ponyo and her sudden transformation into a human after tasting human blood accidentally while healing a cut on a little boy named Sosuke’s finger.
+The story in Ponyo tends to be a bit slow even compared to most other Ghibli movies, but as a whole it just pleasantly takes its time instead of truly plodding along.
+It follows a little goldfish-like girl thing called Ponyo and her sudden transformation into a human after accidentally tasting human blood while healing a cut on a little boy named Sosuke’s finger.
 The turning point in the story is Ponyo’s love of Sosuke and how that threatens to not only change her life permanently, but also the world at large.
-There is much to be seen with this movie’s fantastic visual style, slightly different from previous Ghibli offerings with more pastels and simple shading.
-Wholly recommended to everyone, this is one of the Ghibli movies that you have to see.
+There is much to be seen with this movie’s fantastic visual style, slightly different from previous Ghibli offerings with more pastels and simpler shading.
+Wholly recommended to everyone, this is a must-see Ghibli movie.

 The Wind Rises (2013)